 Zack Schnall | Director

-Zack has been in love with debate since he was three, when he first attended a debate tournament – as an observer, of course!
-He is an active member of the Harvard Debate Council, representing Harvard at the 2019 National Debate Tournament, and an Assistant Coach at Lexington High School, working across all three divisions with a special focus in strategic argumentation and research.
-His students have gone on to win multiple tournaments, including the Yale Invitational and the Harvard Round Robin, and have amassed numerous bids to the end-of-year Tournament of Champions.
-He graduated from Lexington High School in 2016 after competing in Policy debate for four years, with success on both the regional and national high school circuit: appearances in the elimination rounds were expected at almost every national tournament he attended throughout his career, including Harvard, Yale, Emory, and Michigan (alongside an invitation to their Round Robin), multiple National Championship tournaments, and finals appearances at State Championships his sophomore and senior year.
-He made it to the camp finals his last year as a high school competitor, so he knows exactly what it takes to succeed while still having a great summer experience.
+Zack is an officer of the Harvard Debate Council, representing Harvard at the 2019 National Debate Tournament, and an Assistant Coach at Lexington High School, working across all three divisions with a special focus in strategic argumentation and research.
+His students have gone on to win multiple tournaments, including the Yale Invitational and the Harvard Round Robin, and have amassed dozens of bids to the end-of-year Tournament of Champions.
+He graduated from Lexington High School in 2016 after competing in Policy debate for four years, with success on both the regional and national high school circuit, including a 5th place finish at NCFL Nationals and finals appearances at State Championships his sophomore and senior year.
 He taught the Novice Policy Debate class at the high school his senior year, and instructs at the Harvard Debate Council Summer Workshops earlier in the summer.
-Outside of school and debate, he is a political activist, chairing the Campus & Student Outreach Committee of the Boston Women's March, directing the National Operations Team for the Youth Action March, and leading college outreach for the March for Our Lives in Boston.
-Though he immerses himself in organizing, he keeps an open mind to political thought across the spectrum, and credits debate for training students to be tolerant of others' views.
+Outside of debate, Zack is a research assistant with the Democratic Knowledge Project at Harvard’s Center for Ethics, where he is helping implement an 8th grade civics curriculum in Boston-area schools.

 Education: Lexington '16, Harvard '21